hicder/muopdb/README.md

-# MuopDB - A vector database for machine learning
+# MuopDB - A vector database for AI memories

 ## Introduction
 MuopDB is a vector database for machine learning.
 Currently, it supports: